BuilderIO/partytown/DEVELOPER.md

   - Load the `partytown.js` file
   - Mark the library / plugin that you want to test as `text/partytown` instead of `text/javascript`

 To get a sense of this, you can take a look at some examples in the `tests/integrations` folder like [Twitter](https://github.com/BuilderIO/partytown/tree/main/tests/integrations/twitter/index.html).
+Usually, creating a copy of one of these folders and modifying it for a new plugin is the easiest way to get these to setup.

 If it works, great!
-Send us a PR and we'd love to merge it in and highlight it as a working integration.
+Send us a PR and we'd love to merge it in and highlight it as a working integration on our [Common Services page](https://partytown.builder.io/common-services) .
 If for any reason it does not work, we would love to help you figure out why it might not be working and figure out a way forward.

 ## Manual Testing